 People of Color: Describes all racial and ethnic groups other than white.

 Political Correctness: Relating to or supporting broad social, political, and educational change, to redress historical injustices in matters such as race, class, gender, sexual orientation, and ability.
 In practice, people attempting political correctness try to avoid offending others by taking measures or using language they perceive as safe.
 At the root of political correctness are compassion, respect, and empathy.

 Power: Ability to control, coerce, or influence people based on privileged identities.
 Power may be positional and provide access to social, political, and economic resources.

 Power-over: Used in a discriminatory and oppressive way.
 Having power over others and therefore domination and control over others (e.g. through coercion and violence)

 Power-with: Shared with all people in struggles for liberation and equality.
-Using or exercising one’s power to work with others equitably, for example, in
+Using or exercising one’s power to work with others equitably, for example, in a social movement.

 Prejudice: A preconceived judgment or opinion regarding a person or a group based on insufficient or incorrect evidence.
 Can be positive or negative.

 Pride Flag: Flags adopted by the LGBTQIA2S+ community to symbolize gay or LGBTQIA2S+ pride or safe spaces for LGBT people.

 Privilege: Any unearned benefit, right or advantage one receives in society by nature of their identities.